senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 #### 8.2.2 Copying the Rest

-To fix this I thought I have to copy the bytes proceeding the `xor edx, edx` (`31 D2`) all the way to the `ret` instruction (`48 8D 0D CE 16 00 00 E8 A9 FC FE FF 48 8D 0D DA 16 00 00 E8 ED FC FE FF 31 C0 48 83 C4 28 C3`) and insert them after my newly added `mov` instruction. ***BUT***, this also would not work.
+To fix this I thought I just had to copy the bytes proceeding the `xor edx, edx` (`31 D2`) all the way to the `ret` instruction (`48 8D 0D CE 16 00 00 E8 A9 FC FE FF 48 8D 0D DA 16 00 00 E8 ED FC FE FF 31 C0 48 83 C4 28 C3`).
+Then insert them after my newly added `mov` instruction. ***BUT***, this also would not work.
 The file already has a fixed sequence of bytes.
 There is no *free space* between instructions.
 The bytes for `lea` and `call` are *immediately* after `xor`.
 If I just insert the extra bytes everything after will move down.
 This would cause issues:

-- `lea rcx, [rip+16CEh]` since its `RIP`-relative displacement is now wrong.
+- `lea rcx, [rip+16CEh]` since its `RIP` relative displacement is now wrong.
 - `call printf` / `call scanf` since they’re relative calls, their offsets are now wrong too.